CodeHunt101/codehunt101/README.md

 ---

-I'm a software developer working for a consultancy.
+I'm a frontend developer working for a consultancy.

 ---